Learning to Register Unbalanced Point Pairs: Experiment

 \subsection{Comparison}

-We compare our \ours{} with the state-of-the-art pairwise registration methods~\cite{bai2020d3feat,huang2021predator,yu2021cofinet} in \Tbl{kitti_scale_density}, \Fig{kitti_qual} and \Fig{kitti_ablation}.
-We select those methods as a baseline since they are equipped with keypoint detector~\cite{bai2020d3feat}, overlap prediction module~\cite{huang2021predator}, or coarse-to-fine registration module, which are likely to be favorable for the unbalanced point cloud registration.
-For a fair comparison, we finetune the pretrained baseline methods using our KITTI-UPP dataset, where the baselines were pretrained with KITTI Odometry dataset~\cite{Geiger2012AreWR}.
+\textbf{Outdoor Experiment.} We compare our \ours{} with the state-of-the-art pairwise registration methods~\citep{bai2020d3feat,huang2021predator,yu2021cofinet} in ~\Figref{fig:kitti_recall}.
+We select those methods as baselines since they are equipped with keypoint detector~\citep{bai2020d3feat}, overlap prediction module~\citep{huang2021predator}, or coarse-to-fine registration module~\citep{yu2021cofinet}, which are likely to be favorable for the unbalanced point cloud registration.
+For a fair comparison, \textit{we finetune all baseline methods on our KITTI-UPP dataset}, where the baselines were pretrained with KITTI odometry dataset~\citep{Geiger2012AreWR}.
 All details of the training and evaluation setup for the baseline models can be found in Appendix.
-As shown in~\Tbl{kitti_scale_density}, our method achieves the best results in all metrics.
-Moreover, our method achieves the best generalization ability w.r.t the various scale and density imbalances as shown in~\Tbl{kitti_scale_density} and \Fig{kitti_ablation}, indicating the advantages of our method.
+As shown in~\Fig{kitti_recall}, our method achieves the best results in all metrics.
+Moreover, our method achieves the best generalization ability w.r.t the various spatial extent and density imbalances as shown in~\Figref{fig:kitti_recall}, indicating the advantages of our method.

+\textbf{Indoor Experiment.} We report unbalanced point cloud registration results on large-scale indoor environments, e.g., ScanNet~\citep{dai2017scannet}.
+In this experiment, we compare our \ours{} with CoFiNet~\citep{yu2021cofinet}.
+We take two methods of ours and CoFiNet pretrained on 3DMatch~\citep{zeng20163dmatch} and finetune on ScanNet.
+Registration results are summarized in \Tbl{3dmatch_kitti}; our method achieves 21.1\% \textit{Registration Recall} improvements over CoFiNet, which reveals the robustness of our method for indoor unbalanced point cloud registration as well.